MhmdSalman18/CityNews-Aggregator/README.md

 - **Dynamic Content:** Real-time updates with the latest news headlines, summaries, and publication times.
 - **Professional Design:** Clean and responsive interface with smooth animations for an engaging user experience.

+## Live Demo
+You can check out the live version of CityNews Aggregator by visiting [CityNews Aggregator Live Demo](https://your-live-link-here.com).

 ## Getting Started

 Follow these steps to set up and run the CityNews Aggregator on your local machine: